 Here I am with yet another eyeshadow palette, but one I felt I couldn’t resist.

 I bought the Morphe 35M Boss Mood Artistry Palette and the Morphe 25D Oh Boy Artistry Palette for £20 in Morphe’s 60 Shades of Slay deal.
-Considering the Boss Mood Palette is normally £23 on its own, I thought this was a fab deal.
+Considering the Boss Mood Palette is normally £23 on its own, I thought this was a total steal.

-I was intrigued by the Morphe 35M Palette because it had some interesting shades that I haven’t seen in many other palettes before, particularly the green colours.
+I was intrigued by the Morphe 35M Palette because it had some interesting shades that I haven’t seen in many other palettes before, particularly the green shades.